Android App Launch Service

 Use AppLaunchService to install and launch applications, such as games, eReader applications, or pre-installed applications, on the Android seatback monitor.

-AppLaunchService adds to the PAC Information Bundle, sets up OBBs for applications to mount, and performs other actions, such as cleaning previous games if too many applications are already installed, or pausing game launch if the flight is displaying a Public Announcement (PA).
+AppLaunchService also adds to the PAC Information Bundle, notifies applications when OBBs for applications are mounted, and performs other actions, such as cleaning previous games if too many applications are already installed or pausing game launch if the flight is displaying a Public Announcement (PA).

 For more information on the PAC Information Bundle, refer to PAC Information Bundle.